History of the Vertebral Distraction Pump

 There were several other issues, including learning that the adjustable slide mechanism was not used very much, with doctors using the “5” setting almost exclusively, and that the legs of the instrument could not open enough for some of our larger patients.

-The great news is that we have been engineering, prototyping and field-testing improved designs for many years, and finally now have a Patent Pending, amazingly durable, easy to use, and beautiful instrument.
+The great news is that we have been engineering, prototyping and field-testing improved designs for many years, and finally now have a Patented, FDA Registered, amazingly durable, easy to use, and beautiful instrument.

 VDP International, Inc., a California corporation, is very pleased to now offer the Patented VDP-PRO to the chiropractic profession.
 We know, that there is nothing even remotely like it in the chiropractic field.